Find Affordable College Courses

 Baltimore, MD

 You’ll be in good company if you decide to attend Goucher College.
 It ranked #3 on our 2023 Most Popular International Relations & Security Bachelor’s Degree Schools in Maryland list.
-Located in the small city of Baltimore, Goucher is a private not-for-profit college with a small student population.
+Located in the small city of Baltimore, Goucher is a private not-for-profit school with a small student population.

 About 71% of the students majoring in international relations at the school are women while 29% are male.